iamthemag/Cisco-Packet-Tracer-Linux/README.md

 - [ Download Missing Ubuntu Packages](https://ubuntu.pkgs.org/)

 #### Select you distribution and then search for the package that is missing in the search
-Click on the below image to watch tutorial to download packages manually
+Click on the below image to watch tutorial to download packages manually or [Download Video](https://github.com/iamthemag/Cisco-Packet-Tracer-Linux/blob/main/content/download.mp4)

 [![Watch the Tutorial](https://img.youtube.com/vi/rc2scAhX6mc/hqdefault.jpg)](https://www.youtube.com/watch?v=rc2scAhX6mc)